 Having been a part of five separate bridal parties, we’ve met our fair share of personalities.
 And despite all those differences, we can say with confidence that each and every individual has fallen into one of the six types of bridesmaids.

-As the maid of honor, aka head bridesmaid in charge, it’s important that you identify these types and prepare yourself with how best to handle them in sticky situations.
-It’s also super helpful to learn the strengths and weaknesses of each type so you know which duties and responsibilities they are most fit for.
+As the chosen maid of honor, aka head bridesmaid in charge, it’s important that you identify these types and prepare yourself with how best to handle them in sticky situations.
+It’s also super helpful to learn the strengths and weaknesses of each type so you know which bridesmaid duties they are most fit for so that you can best take care of your own MOH responsibilities.

 Last, but certainly not least, is the fact that you yourself will fall into one of these types of bridesmaids.
 Knowing which one can help you become the best bridesmaid you can possibly be!